Semantic Search & Knowledge Graph: How Google Understands Meaning

 How do I get a Knowledge Panel for my company?

-There is no guarantee, but several factors increase the chances: a Wikipedia article (most important source), Wikidata entry, complete Organization Schema on your website, consistent NAP data across all platforms, mentions on authoritative sites, and a verified Google Business Profile.
+There is no guarantee, but several factors increase the chances: a Wikipedia article (most important source), Wikidata entry, complete Organization Schema with sameAs references on your website, consistent NAP data across all platforms, mentions on authoritative sites, and a verified Google Business Profile.
 The process typically takes several months.

-What is the Knowledge Graph and how do I get in?
+What is the Knowledge Graph and how big is it?

 How does semantic search affect Local SEO?

 Massively.
 Google understands local intent even without explicit location specification.
 “Order pizza” is interpreted as a local search.
-For Local SEO, structured data (LocalBusiness Schema), consistent NAP data, Google Business Profile, and local entity signals (mentions in local media, directories) are crucial.
+For Local SEO, structured data (LocalBusiness Schema), consistent NAP data, Google Business Profile, and local entity signals are crucial.

 Is MUM relevant for SEO now?

-MUM itself continues to be used only for specific features (COVID vaccine search, Google Lens, Related Topics in videos), not for general ranking.
-For classic rankings, BERT, RankBrain, and Neural Matching are still responsible.
+MUM continues to be used only for specific features (COVID vaccine search, Google Lens, Related Topics in videos), not for general ranking.
+For classic rankings, BERT, RankBrain, and Neural Matching remain responsible.
 The big change comes through Gemini 3 (since November 2025), which powers AI Mode in Search – however, as a separate system, not as a MUM successor.
-Gemini 3 changes how Google generates and presents answers, while BERT & Co. continue to determine classic organic rankings.

 What is AI Mode and how does Gemini 3 affect my SEO?

 AI Mode is Google’s new search feature available worldwide with Gemini 3 Flash since January 2026.
-Instead of just showing links, Gemini 3 generates dynamic answers with interactive tools, simulations, and visual layouts – directly in the search results.
-For SEO, this means: You must be recognized as an authoritative source to be cited.
+Instead of just showing links, Gemini 3 generates dynamic answers with interactive tools, simulations, and visual layouts – directly in search results.
+For SEO: You must be recognized as an authoritative source to be cited.
 Unique insights, original research, and proven expertise are more important than ever.
-Generic content is synthesized by the AI without the source appearing prominently.

 How do I measure the success of my semantic SEO strategy?